MonkeManX/monkemanx.github.io/content/articles/Namibia.md

 This was mostly a driving day.
 We took the C14, stopped briefly in Solitaire for another slice of apple pie, and then continued all the way up to Walvis Bay.

 On our way, we saw various animals such as gnus, oryx, and a Cape fox.
 We passed through two mountain passes again, though the views weren't as spectacular as the first mountain pass we drove through on Day 2.
-The remaining route was the most monotonous drive so far—tens of kilometers of nothing but a flat landscape scattered with small stones.
+The remaining route was the most monotonous drive so far, tens of kilometers of nothing but a flat landscape scattered with small stones.
 Every hill became exciting because we thought maybe something new would be behind it, but it never was.
 We dubbed this terrain the "void."

 {{< rawhtml >}}